caseykneale/ChemometricsTools.jl/docs/src/Demos/OtherPackages.md

 ```

-Because we've chosen a pretty generic convention for our model parameters, IE: β are the coefficients and α are the bias terms, we can create a generic prediction function.
-Note: we allow, the user to discard some samples via burnin, and we return prediction intervals based on quantiles of "significance".
+Because we've chosen a pretty generic convention for our model parameters, IE: β are the coefficients and α are the bias terms, we can create a generic prediction function. **Note:** we allow, the user to discard some samples via `burnin`, and we return prediction intervals based on quantiles of "significance".

 ```julia
 function prediction(chain, x; burnin = 1, significance = 0.05)